tethysplatform/tethys/docs/tutorials/component_app_basics/user_experience.rst

 ``set_chart_data(None)`` and ``set_show_panel(True)`` in ``handle_map_click``

 This updates the ``chart_data`` and ``show_panel`` state variables and adds a re-render to the processing queue.
-The re-render will only occur once every othered queued process has been complete.
+The re-render will only occur once every other queued process has been complete.

 .. important::

+    When **state variable setter functions** return, they have only scheduled a re-render for when the processing queue is freed up - the re-render hasn't actually occurred!
     This is a common misunderstanding.

-    Again, when **state variable setter functions** return, they have only scheduled a re-render for when the processing queue is freed up - the re-render hasn't actually occurred!

 This principle is exactly why we moved the core data-fetching logic to its own function that can be executed in the background, as shown and discussed in the next code snippet analysis.

 ``lib.utils.background_execute(get_data_by_coordinate, [e.coordinate])``

 We moved the core data-fetching logic that was originally in ``handle_map_click`` to its own function so that it could be run in the background.
-This ensures that the re-render scheduled by the **state varaible setter functions** discussed above is able to occur aallowing the re-render to occur much sooner than it would have - nearly immediately!
+This ensures that the re-render scheduled by the **state varaible setter functions** discussed above is able to be executed much sooner than it would have been otherwise - nearly immediately!

 .. important::